Free Trial

 Table of Contents

-3. Why is OCT glaucoma monitoring important after diagnosis?
+4. OCT glaucoma monitoring after diagnosis

 Optical Coherence Tomography (OCT) has fundamentally changed glaucoma diagnostics over the past two decades.
 It enables non-invasive, micron-level imaging of retinal microstructures and provides objective measurements of the retinal nerve fibre layer (RNFL), ganglion cell complex (GCC), and optic nerve head (ONH) parameters.
 Moreover, the advent of OCT angiography (OCTA) has introduced a new dimension in assessing microcirculation—complementing structural analysis and potentially predicting glaucoma progression.